FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_userClasses/c_st_custom_expressions.md

 ## Supported operators

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> evaluates the expression based on the following operator precedence from highest to lowest:
+{{< SecureTransport/componentshortname  >}} evaluates the expression based on the following operator precedence from highest to lowest:

 -   Logical unary `not`
 -   Arithmetic unary `+` and `-`